destinmoulton/tetrjs/README.md

 #### What is Tetrjs?
 ***
-Tetrjs is a javascript implementation of the classic Russian tile matching game.
+Tetrjs is a JavaScript implementation of the classic Russian tile matching game.
+Tetrjs utitilizes jQuery to manipulate the HTML and CSS to render the board and blocks.

 Tetrjs should work in most modern browsers.
 I have not tested Internet Explorer, but IE8+ should work fine (guessing).